ForgeNX/ForgeNX-store/README.md

 - Health monitoring

 ## Goals
-ForgeNX App Store aims to provide a simple, reproducible framework for deploying and managing applications on ForgeNX systems.
+ForgeNX Store aims to provide a simple, reproducible framework for deploying and managing applications on ForgeNX systems.

 ## Future Structure
 ```text